algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/create_algorithm_github_repo_name.png" alt="Customizing your repository name" class="screenshot img-sm">

-If you decide to use an alternative name, we recommend that you use only letters, numbers, hyphens, and/or underscores.
+If you decide to use an alternative name, we recommend you use only letters, numbers, hyphens, and/or underscores.
 While GitHub will accept characters outside this range, it will replace any unsupported characters with an underscore, potentially resulting in an undesired repository name.

 When we create your repository, we associate the following with it: